OCA/partner-contact/partner_contact_personal_information_page/README.rst

 Contacts' Personal Information Page
 ===================================

-This module was written to extend the contact management functionality.
+This module extends the contact management functionality.

 Its only purpose is to serve as a base for other modules that add personal information fields to **contacts that are persons**.